DiegoOF07/command-line-clue/game/notebook.md

 - I found the Postman on the dock
 - I found the crime scene at the bakery
+- I found the doctor in the storage, very close to the crime scene

 Location of the crime is still unknown - the room must have been empty when it happened...